 My relaxation time is spent pursing musical interests, and doing various handcrafts, reading and taming a rather unruly garden.

 Born and raised in Canada, Jill has been living in NZ for the past 14 years.
-She is married to Dave Hanan and has 2 boys, Jack (13) and Jesse (almost 11).
+She is married to Dave Hanan and has 2 boys, Jack and Jesse.
 Dave and Jill were married at Knox, and the boys were baptised here as well.

 Jill’s faith roots lie firmly in the Prairie Social Gospel of building the kingdom here on earth.
 Her father’s people were all Scottish Presbyterians while her mother’s people were Methodist teetotallers and low-church Anglican.
 Although like many people she went ‘off’ the church in her late teens and early 20s, Jill was drawn back by the lucid arguments of C.S.
 Lewis’ “Surprised by Joy”; she knew exactly what he meant by being “the most reluctant convert”!
 Her faith still blows hot and cold, and would say she feels a stronger relationship to God than Jesus mainly because she got so turned off by American Pentecostal televangelists.
 She describes her faith as unorthodox, questioning, liberal but not New Age.
 She admires the Quakers and the Unitarians and has a strong interest in inter-faith dialogue, having grown up in a very Jewish neighbourhood and has close Muslim friends here in Dunedin.